johnmiller1963/motogp/README.md

 An articles section presents 4 text based articles, history, winners, physics and the future.
 As an article is selected the appropriate text is scrolled into view, this can be re-hidden or replaced by another article.

-A single JSON file supplies all results data for the webite, if this was available externally the site would be truely dynamic, as it is an extra line of data added to the JSON file will keep the site current.
+A single JSON file supplies all results data for the webite, if this was available externally the site would be truely dynamic, as it is an extra line of data each year, added to the JSON file will keep the site current.

 A dynamic html table displays the full championship history of winners by nation, rider and make across all the classes for the last 71 years.
 The data in the table can be filtered and sorted by any racing class.